mesg-foundation/docs/api/core.md

 Please update the Core file
 -->

-This is the primary API to interact with MESG Core functionalities.
+This is the primary API to interact with MESG Engine functionalities.
-It can be consumed by any applications or tools that you'd like to interact with MESG Core.
+It can be consumed by any applications or tools that you'd like to interact with MESG Engine.
 It is actually used by the MESG CLI and MESG Application libraries.

 This API is only accessible through [gRPC](https://grpc.io/).